PamTski/stringManip/README.md

 ![](WriteupPics/FilterLoop.png)
 > Figure: this is the loop to access each needed area

-The first two loop declaratiosn access the rows and columns of matrix m, they are so that we can access each word of that table.
+The first two loop declarations iterate over the rows and columns of matrix m, allowing access to each word within the table.

-Note that filter is a `*filter` this is a pointer, this means that it is most likely a string, we are dealing with filters with more than one letter to check, this means we have to loop through each letter to comapre it

-#### Detecting  Mechanism and counter
+Note that filter is a pointer (*filter), which indicates that it is most likely a string.
+Since the filter consists of multiple letters, we must iterate through each character to perform the necessary comparisons.
+Detecting  Mechanism and counter

 > For succeeding explanations, assume `*filter` is **"EO"** and all words are **UPPERCASE**

-We have two detection counters, `per_letter` & `per_word`.
-Since the word, may contain one of the filter letters multiple times like "Green", it may create instances with a false positive as E occurs twice in the word giving the expression that the two letter filter is met.
-To avoid this, we count the instance of multiple letters as one, so when 'E' appears twice in **"Green"** it may run up the `per_letter` variable twice it will only count up the `per_word` variable once.
+We have two detection counters: per_letter and per_word.
+Since a word may contain multiple occurrences of a filtered letter (e.g., "Green" contains 'E' twice), this can lead to false positives by incorrectly suggesting that the letter-based filter condition is met multiple times.
+To mitigate this, we count each unique occurrence of a filter letter within a word only once.
+While per_letter may increment multiple times for repeated letters, per_word will only increase once per distinct letter found in the word.

-At the end the `per_word` is what is evaluated.
-At the end, for it to pass, `per_word` must be equal to the string length of `*filter`. **Each letter of the `*filter` string must appear once in the word to pass**
+In the final evaluation, per_word determines whether the word meets the filter criteria.
+For the word to pass, per_word must be equal to the length of the *filter string—ensuring that each letter in *filter appears at least once in the word.

 #### Marking Mechanism
 ![](WriteupPics/FilterMark.png)